smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **3. You can [find the Awtrix Light Repository here](https://github.com/Blueforcer/awtrix-light)**.

 # How to install
-1. Upload (or overwrite) the smarthomejunkie folder into the /config/blueprints/automations folder in Home Assistant
+1. Upload (or overwrite) the smarthomejunkie folder into the /config/blueprints/automations folder in Home Assistant.
 2. After uploading the Blueprints, go to Developer Tools > YAML tab and click AUTOMATIONS.
 Your existing automations will still work.

 # How to use